Jesus in Islam: Islamic theology

+Jesus is also associated both with a word from God and with a spirit.
+The interpretations are collected by the Quran exegete Mahmud al-Alusi: Jesus is the embodiment of God's word uttered at the moment of his conception (9:169, 14:30, 3:42), announced in the "word of God", prophesied preached by preceding prophets; Jesus is the word of God because he speaks on behalf of God; or that Jesus is a word of God because Jesus is, in his own person, “good news”.

 Muhammad described himself as the "nearest of all people to Jesus".

 Similitude with Adam

-The Quran emphasizes the creationism of Jesus, through his similitude with Adam in regards to the absence of human origin.
+The Quran emphasizes Allah's creation of Jesus: "The case of Jesus in the eyes of God is like that of Adam.
+He created him from earth and then said to him, 'Be!'
+And he is."
+(Q:3:59), through his similitude with Adam in regards to the absence of human origin.
 Muhammad often used to compare the births of Adam and Jesus.

 Islamic exegesis extrapolates a logical inconsistency behind the Christian argument of divine intervention, as such implications would have ascribed divinity to Adam who is understood only as creation.